Erythronia

 font with the name you type, you will just get the default

-- Likewise, for breakchar, if you erase, you will have a choice of ◆ or
+- Likewise, for breakchar, if you erase it, you will have a choice of ◆ or

 ●, but you can type in any character you want.